 Careless hikers are more likely to tumble off a cliff, poke a diamondback rattler, and otherwise get themselves in trouble’s way.
 And frankly, our nation needs more outdoorsy people, not less.

-So Backpacker asked me, the author of The Complete Idiot's Guide to Backpacking and Hiking ($17, Alpha, 2010), to answer all of your camping, hiking, cooking, training, you-name-it questions.
+So Backpacker asked me, the author of The Complete Idiot's Guide to Backpacking and Hiking, to answer all of your camping, hiking, cooking, training, you-name-it questions.
 I’m no gonzo, Everest-scaling, bear-wrestling hardman, but I’ve hiked enough miles to recognize which mistakes first-timers tend to make.
-So let’s get started with part 1 of the first post:
+Let's count 'em off: